Gheavenfl/2017A2CS/prerealse/Task2.md

     def discount(n):
         n=n/100
         for i in range(len(toy)):
-            toy[i].prince=toy[i].price*n
+            toy[i].setprince(toy[i].getprice()*n)

 2.9

- a bubble sort changes the order of the list one item and another by comparing the two near once at a time. a insertion sort does it by finding the approperiate position to insert the item
+ a bubble sort changes the order of the list one item and another by comparing the two near once at a time. a bubble sort goes from the start of the list to the end  of the list. a insertion sort does it by finding the approperiate position to insert the item. a insertion sort goes from the back of the list to the start of the list.

  2.10

     def sort():
         for i in range(1,len(toys)):